veftodii/air-quality-monitor/README.md

 The program needs to measure the concentration of carbon monoxide using the MQ-7 gas sensor and detect smoke using the MQ-135 gas sensor.

 > [!NOTE]
-> This task description is approximate.
+> This task description is approximate and is part of an interview for a 12-months internship in Germany.

 **Screenshots of [Mqtt Dashboard](https://play.google.com/store/apps/details?id=com.app.vetru.mqttdashboard) Android application**